compsocialscience/summer-institute/2023/beijing/apply.md

 2) A publication or writing sample that best represents your research around computational social science (either in English or Chinese)
 3) Your CV (either in English or Chinese)

-**In order to be guaranteed full consideration, all application materials must be submitted by 11:59 pm on May 1, 2023 (Beijing time).** All application materials must be submitted through [Google Form](https://forms.gle/8bSefiV5DWZmpaYv6) or [Wenjuanxing Form](https://www.wjx.top/vm/rxJeYPC.aspx#).
+**In order to be guaranteed full consideration, all application materials must be submitted by 11:59 pm on ~~May 1, 2023~~ May 7, 2023 (Beijing time).** All application materials must be submitted through [Google Form](https://forms.gle/8bSefiV5DWZmpaYv6) or [Wenjuanxing Form](https://www.wjx.top/vm/rxJeYPC.aspx#).
 Applications that are not complete by the deadline may not receive full consideration.
-We will notify applicants solely through e-mail by sicss_beijing@163.com, and will ask participants to confirm their participation very soon thereafter.
+We will notify applicants solely through e-mail by sicss_beijing@163.com around June 9th, and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to sicss_beijing@163.com.